boisgera/Chuck-Norris-counted-to-infinity.-Twice./Chuck Norris counted to infinity. Twice..md

 % Chuck Norris counted to infinity.
 Twice.
 % Sébastien Boisgérault, MINES ParisTech

+How did he do it?

-God made the integers
+Chuck creates the integers
 ================================================================================

-... all else is the work of man, according to Leopold Kronecker.
+"God made the integers, all else is the work of man", according to Leopold Kronecker.

 Appendix
 ================================================================================